-If the student requests being withdrawn from any course between weeks 2 and 4, he/she will incur in a financial liability (WP), but will not affect the GPA.
+- If the student requests being withdrawn from any course after add/drop period but before week 4, he/she will incur in a financial liability, but this will not affect the GPA.
 The student must present proof of having extenuating circumstances preventing him/her from participating in the course.
-The academic committee may waive the financial liability based on the nature of the circumstances.
-At the end of week 4, WBS will drop the student from the course if the student fails in participating in the course.
+The academic committee may waive the financial liability based on the nature of the circumstances. - At the end of week 4, WBS will drop the student from the course if the student fails in participating in the course.
 In this case, the student will incur in financial liability and affect the GPA, resulting in a grade F for the course.